alcarney/blog/content/20241103T120000--notes-october__blog_esbonio_monthnotes_pygls.rst

 :tags: blog, esbonio, monthnotes, pygls
 :author: Alex Carney
 :language: en
-:excerpt: 1

 Notes for October
 =================

+.. container:: post-teaser

    I want to try and get into the habit of writing more, so taking inspiration from Simon Willison’s `weeknotes <https://simonwillison.net/tags/weeknotes/>`__ here's a quick writeup of what I have been doing in the month of October.

 Esbonio
 -------